How to Scan WordPress Database For Malware & Fix Your Site?

 That’s it, folks.
 That’s the end of malware scanning and cleaning of your WordPress database.

 Getting your database hacked could be a wake call that you needed to take security more seriously.
 While your website may be out of danger now, there is no guarantee that it will never be hacked again.
-If you want to avoid such attacks from happening again, then it’s best to take certain WordPress security measures and use a security plugin and regulary scan wordpress database for malware.
+If you want to avoid such attacks from happening again, then it’s best to take certain WordPress security measures and use a security plugin and regularly scan WordPress database for malware.
 A plugin will offer you malware detection, cleaning, and measures to protect your website from future hack attempts.

 Try out MalCare Security Plugin